InterStella0/gfl-ze-watcher/README.md

-# gfl-ze-watcher
+# ZE Graph Website
 ![Code Size](https://img.shields.io/github/languages/code-size/InterStella0/gfl-ze-watcher?style=flat)
 ![Total lines](https://tokei.rs/b1/github/InterStella0/gfl-ze-watcher?style=flat)

-Show GFL ZE data for my own needs.
+This track all CS2 Zombie Escape related servers that I’m aware of, allowing you to view player playtime on each server.
+It was originally created to monitor only the GFL Zombie Escape server, but has since expanded to include several servers in the western community.
+Chinese servers are not tracked due to technical limitations on their servers.
+Only GFL and Mapeadores servers provide Steam IDs, enabling consistent tracking of individual players.
+Other servers rely solely on player names for tracking.
+Any request for me to track your own server, you can contact me through the provided email address on the website.

 [Website](https://gflgraph.prettymella.site/) is hosted on a smol vps, be nice :)

 This is codebase is purely for displaying data from the database.
 Itself does not store the player data and webscraping.
 Those are hidden.
+If you wish to host your own, you would need to implement your own datascraping mechanism.

 ## How it works
 ```mermaid